adamrb/p3-benchmarking/README.md

 # Accelerating Deep Learning Training with P3's and V100

-This lab will walk you through a few benchmark tests using TensorFlow and MXNet on the p3 platform.
+This lab will walk you through a few benchmark tests to understand TensorFlow and MXNet performance on the p3 platform.

 ## Launch the AMI

 1. From the instance launch screen, choose the "Deep Learning AMI (Amazon Linux) Version 7.0".
 In us-west-2, this is ami-e42f499c.
 1. Choose a "p3.2xlarge" instance
-1. Launch in any VPC/subnet with public internet access
+1. Launch in any Subnet & Security Group with public SSH access

 ## Comparing throughput of FP16 to FP32 calculations

+For the first test, we're going to compare the performance of TensorFlow when using 32-bit and 16-bit variable lengths.
+32 bit (single precision or FP32) and even 64-bit (double precision or FP64) calculations are popular for many applications that require high prececision calculations.
+However, deep learning is more resiliant to lower precision due to the way that backpropagaion algorithms work.
+Many people find that the reduction in memory usage and increase in speed gained by moving to half or mixed precision (16-bit or FP16) are worth the minor trade offs in accuracy.

+Let's test the performance difference we get when running in FP32 vs FP16.

 1. Log into the instance and CD to the home directory